gblancogarcia/GBGradientView/README.md

 This is an example of use:

 First, import `GBGradientView` lib.
-Your view controller must conform to the `GBGradientVieDelegate` protocol.
+Your view controller must conform to the `GBGradientViewDelegate` protocol.

 ```objective-c